flo-bit/svelte-cloudflare-statusphere/README.md

 };
 ```

+6. change the SITE in `$lib/atproto/settings.ts` to your website

+7. setup the correct permissions (see below)

 ### or manually install in your own project

-1. copy the `src/lib/oauth` folder into your own project
+1. copy the `src/lib/atproto` folder into your own project
-2. also copy the `src/routes/oauth-client-metadata.json.json` folder into your project
+2. also copy the `src/routes/oauth-client-metadata.json` folder into your project
 3. initialize the client in your `src/routes/+layout.svelte`

 ```svelte